- Oops!Something went wrong.Please try again later.

 A Different Perspective

-The last twelve months weren't great for HTG Molecular Diagnostics shares, which cost holders 54%, while the market was up about 5.6%.
-However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
-The three-year loss of 15% per year isn't as bad as the last twelve months, suggesting that the company has not been able to convince the market it has solved its problems.
+Over the last year, HTG Molecular Diagnostics shareholders took a loss of 68%.
+In contrast the market gained about 27%.
+Of course the long term matters more than the short term, and even great stocks will sometimes have a poor year.
+The three-year loss of 28% per year isn't as bad as the last twelve months, suggesting that the company has not been able to convince the market it has solved its problems.
 Although Warren Buffett famously said he likes to 'buy when there is blood on the streets', he also focusses on high quality stocks with solid prospects.
-Shareholders might want to examine this detailed historical graph of past earnings, revenue and cash flow.
+You might want to assess this data-rich visualization of its earnings, revenue and cash flow.

-But note: HTG Molecular Diagnostics may not be the best stock to buy.
-So take a peek at this free list of interesting companies with past earnings growth (and further growth forecast).
+Of course HTG Molecular Diagnostics may not be the best stock to buy.
+So you may wish to see this free collection of growth stocks.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.